pymc-devs/pytensor/doc/library/config.rst

     Default: ``'float64'``

     This sets the default dtype returned by ``tensor.matrix()``, ``tensor.vector()``, and similar functions.
-It also sets the default Aesara bit width for arguments passed as Python floating-point numbers.
+It also sets the default Pytensor bit width for arguments passed as Python floating-point numbers.

 .. attribute:: warn_float64